 The Radiological Preparedness Unit (RPU) in the Cal OES consists of the staff, expertise, authority and program funding necessary to support local governments in their effort to plan for, prepare for and respond to radiological incidents that threaten lives, property and the environment.
 The RPU provides an effective and efficient emergency management system for radiological incidents by coordinating with private entities, federal, tribal, State and local government organizations.

-The goal of the RPU is to protect the public, property, and the environment from the possible harmful effects of radiation from incidents during transportation, at nuclear power plants and other fixed facilities, as well as acts of terrorism.
+The goal of the RPU is to protect the public, property and the environment from the possible harmful effects of radiation from transportation accidents, incidents at nuclear power plants and other fixed facilities.

-The RPU is responsible for two programs:
+The RPU is responsible for the following programs:

-The California Radiological Emergency Preparedness (CalREP) Program, and The Nuclear Power Plant (NPP) Program.
+The Nuclear Power Plant (NPP) Program

 covers emergency planning issues related to the State’s two nuclear power plants – Diablo Canyon Power Plant (DCPP) in San Luis Obispo County and the San Onofre Nuclear Generating Station (SONGS) in San Diego County.
 The NPP Program also continues coordination with the two retired nuclear power plants - Humboldt Bay Nuclear Power Plant in Humboldt County and Rancho Seco Nuclear Generating Station (RSNGS) in Sacramento County.
 The NPP program works with federal, state, local and utility officials in emergency planning, training and exercises to test emergency readiness.

 The Waste Isolation Pilot Plant (WIPP) Program